falconry/falcon/docs/deploy/nginx-uwsgi.rst

 highly-configurable WSGI application server.
 Together, NIGNX and uWSGI create a one-two punch of speed and functionality which will suffice for most applications.
-In addition, this stack provides the building blocks for a horizontally-scalable and highly-available (HA) production environment.
-The configuration below does not go that far, but it is certainly possible.
+In addition, this stack provides the building blocks for a horizontally-scalable and highly-available (HA) production environment and the configuration below is just a starting point.

 This guide provides instructions for deploying to a Linux environment only.
-However, with a bit of effort you should be able to adapt this configuration to other operating systems, such as OpenBSD or Windows.
+However, with a bit of effort you should be able to adapt this configuration to other operating systems, such as OpenBSD.

 Running your Application as a Different User